Raykarr/Cards/README.md

 # Cards
 This repository contains a Java program for simulating a deck of cards.
 The program includes two classes: Card and Deck.

-This repository contains a Java program for simulating a deck of cards.
-The program includes two classes: Card and Deck.

 Card Class
 The Card class represents a single playing card, with a suit and a rank.
 It has the following methods: